Spain, Portugal draw 0-0 in front of nearly 15,000 in Madrid - WHIZ News

 Portugal had a goal by José Fonte disallowed in the 22nd for a foul by the defender before he headed the ball into the net. Álvaro Morata missed chances for Spain in the second half, hitting the crossbar in a breakaway in stoppage time.

-Defender Aymeric Laporte made his debut with Spain after having played for France’s youth squads during most of his career.
+Defender Aymeric Laporte made his debut with Spain after having played for France’s youth squads.

+“It wasn’t the result we wanted, but we did some things well,” Laporte said.
+“Portugal is a great team, it has great players.
+It was a good warm-up match that will help us a lot.”

 Spain’s final warm-up match for Euro 2020 will be on Tuesday against Lithuania at the Butarque Stadium in Leganés, just outside Madrid.
 Defending European champion Portugal will host Israel on Wednesday to close out its preparations.